mmorub/gimbal2022/README.md

  * **Upload the sketch** record_open_loop_step_response_data_for_matlab.ino again and record observe how the step responses are recorded by the serial monitor.
  * **Upload the empty arduino sketch**.
  * **Copy and paste the output from the serial monitor to a text file**.
 It is convenient to store the text file in lab/step002-open-loop-step-response/arduino/record_open_loop_step_response_data_for_matlab and to call it `data_for_matlab.txt`, because this path and filename are used in the matlab scripts explained below.

+## Visualize the step response in matlab
+**All required code is in lab/step002-open-loop-step-response/matlab/**.

+Start matlab and open the script plotStepResponses.mlx.

 [**Go back to the overview**](#steps) or continue with the next step.